Voting: Various types of ballots

-In the Quota Borda System, QBS, Emerson P (2012) the voters also cast their preferences, 1,2,3,4... as they wish.
-In the analysis, all 1st preferences are counted; all 2nd preferences are counted; after these preferences have been translated into points per the rules of an MBC, the candidates' points are also counted.
-Seats are awarded to any candidates with a quota of 1st preferences; to any pair of candidates with two quotas of 1st/2nd preferences; and if seats are still to be filled, to those candidates with the highest MBC scores.
+With ranked voting, as used in instant-runoff voting system in some elections in Australia and the United States, and single transferable voting used in Ireland, Malta and other places, voters rank candidates in order of preference (1,2,3,4 etc.).
+Votes are distributed to each candidate according to the first preferences.

+In the Quota Borda System (QBS), the voters also cast their preferences, 1,2,3,4... as they wish.

-In a voting system that uses multiple votes, the voter can vote for any subset of the running candidates.
+In a voting system that uses multiple votes (Plurality block voting), the voter can vote for any subset of the running candidates.
 So, a voter might vote for Alice, Bob, and Charlie, rejecting Daniel and Emily.
 Approval voting uses such multiple votes.

-In a voting system that uses a ranked vote, the voter has to rank the alternatives in order of preference.
-For example, they might vote for Bob in the first place, then Emily, then Alice, then Daniel, and finally Charlie.
+In a voting system that uses a ranked vote, the voter ranks the candidates in order of preference.
+For example, they might mark a preference for Bob in the first place, then Emily, then Alice, then Daniel, and finally Charlie.
 Ranked voting systems, such as those used in Australia and Ireland, use a ranked vote.

 In a voting system that uses a scored vote (or range vote), the voter gives each alternative a number between one and ten (the upper and lower bounds may vary).
 See cardinal voting systems.